PORTSMOUTH CANDLE COMPANY: ECLECTIC MIX OF CANDLES & LIGHTING

-The Salt Celler is a shop located in the Commercial Alley.
-We orginally came to investigate this shop strictly because our favorite book store was once located here and we wanted to see what had taken its place.
+The Salt Celler is a shop located in the Commercial Alley; they also have a location in Boston as well.
+We orginally discovered this place after we came to investigate after our favorite book store that was once in this space had closed.

 Just like the name states it's a salt shop in the cellar of a building.
 I'm not talking about the table salt you sprinkle on you food but some good quality salt products.
 They sell more than 40 finishing salts for eating and cooking as well as solid Himalayan salt blocks for cooking and serving, soaking salts and scrubs for the body.
 Until I met my wife I had no clue there were different types of salts for different things.
 I knew I was in trouble when she started wandering around in this shop.

 There are many shelves that hold jars of salt along with their description, origin and what you can use them for or with when cooking.
 Little sample spoons are in jars for tasting the salt before purchase as well as a much needed water cooler to wash away the salt taste in your mouth.
 We went around the room, sampling different varieties of salt:Fleur de Sel, Alaea Hawaiian, Chipotle, Vanilla Bean and more.

 My wife and I always stop here when in Portsmouth to restock our salt collection at home nad see if there are any new varieties.
 The salt is pachanges in nice glass jars with labels decribing the salt and what it should be used for.
 The salts have two sizes; small and a medium sized jar.
 Prices can vary depending on size and type of salt.
 The truffle slats are the more expensive of the slats but so worth it for the flavor.